Mmm…mmm…how we love this hot and sweet, zesty, vinegary recipe!

-Prepare all of your roots, fruits, and herbs and place them in a quart sized jar.
+Prepare all of your roots, fruits, and herbs and place them in a quart-sized jar.
 If you've never grated fresh horseradish, be prepared for a powerful sinus opening experience!
 Use a piece of natural parchment paper under the lid to keep the vinegar from touching the metal, or a plastic lid if you have one.
-Shake well!
-Store in a dark, cool place for one month and remember to shake daily.
+Shake well.
+Store in a dark, cool place for a month and remember to shake daily.

 After one month, use cheesecloth to strain out the pulp, pouring the vinegar into a clean jar.
-Be sure to squeeze as much of the liquid goodness as you can from the pulp while straining.
-Next, comes the honey!
+Be sure to squeeze as much of the liquidy goodness as you can from the pulp while straining.
+Next…comes the honey.
 Add 1/4 cup of honey and stir until incorporated.
 Taste your cider and add another 1/4 cup until you reach the desired sweetness.

-These herbs and spices would make a wonderful addition to your Fire Cider creations.
+These organic herbs and spices would make a wonderful addition to your Fire Cider creations.
 You can find them all and more in our shop!